How to Onsen: Our Complete Guide

 First things first!
 An onsen 温泉 (lit. “hot water spring”) is a natural hot spring bath, and thanks to its plentiful volcanic activity Japan has lots of them.

 Onsen water is geothermally heated beneath the ground and rises to the surface bubbling hot.
 The prerequisites of an official onsen are that the water must contain at least one of the 19 designated chemical elements that naturally occur in hot spring water, and it must be at least 25C when it comes out of the ground.
-Rotenburo is another word you may hear in Japan and refers to an outdoors onsen (the best kind!).
+Rotenburo is another word you may hear in Japan and refers to outdoor onsen or outdoor baths (the best kind!).

 Nevertheless, the rules of etiquette are the same for both onsen and sento, so with your newfound skills you’ll be able to tackle any bathhouse with aplomb.